Bank Teller Interview Questions

 Explanation: This is another operational question which the interviewer is asking to determine if you would be a good fit for the job.
 While this doesn’t address specific tasks or knowledge required to be a bank teller, it does talk about the general behavior you’ll be experiencing in this position.
 Even if repetitive or routine work is not your favorite part of the job, you should always answer interview questions in a positive manner.

-Example: “Many jobs that I’ve held throughout my career have involved routine or repetitive tasks.
+Example: “Many jobs I’ve held throughout my career have involved routine or repetitive tasks.
 This is actually one of the things I like about this type of work.
-It allows me to learn the process quickly and then continue to refine it, so I become more efficient and effective at performing these types of duties.
-Sometimes I even make the game out of it, seeing how I can improve the time it takes to perform a task.”
+It allows me to learn the process quickly and then continue to refine it so I become more efficient and effective at performing these types of duties.
+Sometimes, I even make a game out of it, seeing how I can improve the time it takes to perform a task.”

-Question: How would you sell a new service the bank is offering when a customer comes in to make a deposit into their account?
+Question: How would you sell a new service the bank is offering when a customer comes in to make a deposit to their account?

 Explanation: This is an operational question targeted at determining your sales and customer service capabilities.
 Since bank tellers have the most interaction with the bank’s customers, part of their job is to upsell the bank’s services.
 You should be comfortable presenting a service to a customer and either closing a sale or accepting the rejection if the customer declines to take advantage of the offer.

-Example: “One of the most important jobs a bank teller can perform is to offer additional services to the bank’s customers with which they interact.
-The key to being successful at this knowing which services the customer already uses, offering them additional services they may be interested in, explaining the service and the benefits it offers to the customer, and answering any questions they may have.
+Example: “One of the most important jobs a bank teller can perform is to offer additional services to the bank’s customers they interact with.
+The key to being successful at this is knowing which services the customer already uses, offering them additional services they may be interested in, explaining the service and the benefits it offers to the customer, and answering any questions they may have.
 You also have to be comfortable if the customer declines the service, keeping in mind that it’s the service they are rejecting, not you.”

 Question: What do you do if a person who is not a current bank customer approaches you and asks how they can open an account or become a client of this bank?